tab1-web/faq/docs/eternal/faq.md

 None, all is available in `ALT + B`, by default you have a colored system message.

-## What happens with nicknames on server merge on Eternal?
+## What happens with nicknames on server merge on Eternal if duplicate?

 The seasonal character will get a 1 next to their name, like: `nickname1` and will be given a free rename service as well.